Top 7 Threat Intelligence Platforms & Software in 2025

 • Global dashboards: Both threat intelligence and attack surface management widgets can populate data based on filters like location and industry.

-• Reports: Options include finished intelligence (FINTEL) reports, which cover strategic analysis of threats, and vulnerability reports.
+• Reports: Options include finished intelligence (FINTEL) reports covering strategic analysis of threats and vulnerability reports.

 • MITRE mapping: Mandiant’s threat intelligence security operations subscription allows teams to view actor and malware pivots with MITRE ATT&CK mapping.